enriquedes/carnitas/README.md

-# Traffic Light Controller Project [2.1]
+# Traffic Light Controller Project [2.2]

 In this project we will be building a traffic light system using an Arduino Uno.
-With the use of a photoresistor, the traffic light will change with the presence of a toy car which will be moving with the help of a magnet.
+With the help of a photoresistor, the traffic light will change with the movement of an RC car.

 ![Arduino build](https://github.com/enriquedes/carnitas/blob/master/img/IMG_0991.JPG)